Ottmar Bühler: Life

 After the combined relaunch of the US, UK and French occupation zones as the German Federal Republic (West Germany) in May 1949, Otto Bühler was involved in taxation reform through his membership of the Academic Advisory Board at the new country's Finance Ministry.

 Bühler retired from Cologne University in 1952, the year of his 68th birthday.
 He now took the opportunity to update comprehensively his two volume core work, "Steuerrecht" ("Tax Law") which filled a gaping hole in the postwar market for academic text books.
 By this time, in the wider academic community, his most important achievement was seen to have been the complete integration of "tax law" in the wider field of civil and constitutional law.

 After his retirement in Cologne he moved to Munich where he was given a teaching contract and cemented his academic reputation and legacy.
-Munich University still awards an annual Ottmar Bühler Prize for outstanding academic achievements in the field of business taxation teaching and research.
+The LMU Munich still awards an annual Ottmar Bühler Prize for outstanding academic achievements in the field of business taxation teaching and research.
 He died in Munich on 27 May 1965, shortly after visiting London for a final research trip.